Kenny Rogers and the First Edition: Early days

 According to Mickey Jones' book That Would Be Me, Thelma was fired from the group in late 1968 (soon after the release of "But You Know I Love You" and the aforementioned Smothers Brothers television appearance, but before the record would chart on the Hot 100), after missing too many gigs and rehearsals.
-For her part Thelma did not see it the same way.
+For her part, Thelma did not see it the same way.
 She has stated that while she always loved being with them in the studio, the road was too hard on her from a health and personal standpoint.
-Slowly growing apart from the others, Camacho began to feel restricted by the band in a number of ways.
 All agreed that the situation could not continue, and she was replaced by her roommate, Mary Arnold, an Iowa-born singer who beat out newcomer Karen Carpenter for the job.
 Thelma appears on the first three LPs plus half of the fourth album.
 Arnold made her debut on "Reuben James".